wildan2711/website/posts/building-a-simple-rest-api-authentication-app-using-dgraph-with-dgman.md

 As mentioned above, we will return the result of the `checkpwd` Dgraph function and store it on the `valid` alias.
 The `Node` method will execute the query and determines that we want to return a single node result from the query, with an optional parameter to define the struct pointer destination of the query result (a JSON object).
 Here, we pass the `result` variable, an instance of a `checkPassword` struct, as the result destination.

-From there, we can return the `result.Valid` field which indicates whether the password was valid.
+From there, we can return the `result` variable which contains the `UserID` and `Valid` field which indicates whether the password was valid.
 Another case is whether we did not find a `User` node with the passed email, then the query method will return a `dgman.ErrNodeNotFound` error value.

 ### Get User